Whatever Happened, Happened: Flashbacks

 Shortly after the Oceanic six's rescue, Kate Austen and a baby Aaron visit Cassidy, who is an ex-girlfriend of James "Sawyer" Ford.
 Kate gives Cassidy and Sawyer's daughter Clementine (Olivia Vickery) money from the severance pay from Oceanic.
 Cassidy deduces that Aaron is not Kate's baby, prompting her to tell her the truth about everything that happened on the island.
 Cassidy eventually leads Kate to realize that the reason she took Aaron as her own, is because Kate needed him in order to get over her emotional attachment to Sawyer.
-After the survivors's confrontation with Ben, Kate momentarily loses Aaron in a supermarket.
-She recovers it from a woman who bears a strong resemblance of Claire Littleton (Emilie de Ravin), Aaron's mother.
+After the survivors' confrontation with Ben, Kate momentarily loses Aaron in a supermarket.
+She recovers him from a woman who bears a strong resemblance to Claire Littleton (Emilie de Ravin), Aaron's mother.
 After this, she decides to return to the island with the others who left.
 She leaves Aaron in the care of Carole Littleton (Susan Duerden), Aaron's biological grandmother.
 Kate also tells Carole that she is returning to the island to find Carole's daughter, Claire, and bring her home.